ChaosHour/terraform-ansible/README.md

 Make sure to look through the files like ansible.cfg and make changes were needed.

-inventory/hosts file is good just completed the pem key with yours.
+inventory/hosts file is good just fill in the pem key with yours.

 ```